JKasCode/SkepticDocs/docs/index.md

 ## Overview

-The Skeptic Framework is a light-weight, player-centric framework built for games by [Skeptic Softworks](https://www.skepticsoftworks.com/).
+The Skeptic Framework is a light-weight, player-centric framework built for games by [Skeptic Softworks](https://skepticsoftworks.com/).
 It was designed to allow easy access to important components from anywhere in the codebase at any time.

+Find out more about Skeptic Softworks at [skepticsoftworks.com](https://skepticsoftworks.com/).

 ``` lua
 local Skeptic = require(game:GetService("ServerScriptService").SkepticServer)